adamjhafez2-lgtm/redtigertools/README.md

 </p>
-so yeah have fun yall also dont forget to rename the .zip file or the extracted file to "RedTiger-Tools" or the paths thing in redtiger will crash.
+so yeah have fun yall also dont forget to rename the .zip file or the extracted file to "RedTiger-Tools" or the paths thing in redtiger will crash. i do not condone hacking or doxxing anyone. this is educational purposes only. i give full credits to loxydev